 $12 AAUW Michigan

-Those who have paid lifetime Association dues and now pay only annual state and branch dues.
+Those who have paid lifetime National dues and now pay only annual State and Branch dues.

 Student must be an undergraduate enrolled in a regionally accredited college or university.

 Members who pay National and State dues through another Michigan branch.